capport-wg/7710bis/README.md

    DHCP is 255 bytes, so URIs longer than 255 bytes should not be used in IPv6 DHCP or IPv6 RA.

-   In all variants of this option, the URI SHOULD be that of the captive portal API endpoint, conforming to the recommendations for such URIs [cite:API] (i.e. the URI SHOULD contain a DNS name and SHOULD reference a secure transport, e.g. https).
-A captive portal MAY do content negotiation ([RFC7231] section 3.4) and attempt to redirect clients querying without an explicit indication of support for the captive portal API content type (i.e. without application/ capport+json listed explicitly anywhere within an Accept header vis.
+   In all variants of this option, the URI MUST be that of the captive portal API endpoint, conforming to the recommendations for such URIs [cite:API] (i.e. the URI SHOULD contain a DNS name and SHOULD reference a secure transport, e.g. https).

-   [RFC7231] section 5.3).
-In so doing, the captive portal SHOULD
+   A captive portal MAY do content negotiation ([RFC7231] section 3.4) and attempt to redirect clients querying without an explicit indication of support for the captive portal API content type (i.e. without application/capport+json listed explicitly anywhere within an